 The Paul Caponigro Scholarship

 The Paul Caponigro Scholarship was established in 2009 to honor one of the foremost landscape photographers of the 20th century.
 Paul has been a part of the Workshops community since its earliest days and his teaching has influenced generations of photographers.
 Focused on supporting students at Maine Media College, the scholarship was endowed anonymously as part of the New Vision Campaign.
-This year the scholarship will be awarded to one or more students in the College’s Professional Certificate program.
+The scholarship will be awarded to a student of either MFA Program or the Professional Certificate in Visual Storytelling.
 More information is available by contacting the Registrar at [email protected]

 The Arnold Newman Scholarship